 The Connection Between Trauma and Addiction

-One of the best studies to highlight the impacts that unresolved trauma has on substance abuse and addiction is the Adverse Childhood Experiences Study (ACE Study).
-This groundbreaking study shows that the effects of a wide variety of traumatic experiences are cumulative and they can lead to significant adverse outcomes, including mental health issues and substance abuse.
+One of the best studies to highlight the impacts that unresolved trauma has on substance misuse and addiction is the Adverse Childhood Experiences Study (ACE Study).
+This groundbreaking study shows that the effects of a wide variety of traumatic experiences are cumulative and they can lead to significant adverse outcomes, including mental health issues and substance misuse.

 The use of drugs and alcohol can be a very effective way of stopping intrusive memories, self-soothing, managing anxiety, shame, or anger as well as offering ways to numb out.